By Michelle Mudge-Riley, DO

 It takes purposeful action steps to figure out what you want to do and then do it.
 These steps will help you get started.
 The good news is that physicians who have transitioned to nonclinical careers are likely to remember their own transitions and be willing to help you.
 You have so much to offer so don’t lose confidence in yourself.
 You are still a doctor and you always will be.

 Every year, we bring our community of physicians in nonclinical careers together in a conference to help other doctors who are interested in learning more about or getting into a nonclinical or nonclinical career.
 The conference is called “What’s NEXT”, where NEXT stands for Nonclinical EXit Transition.
 Physicians who have successfully transitioned will share pros and cons of their new job and industry, answer questions about salary and lifestyle and help attendees with resources.
 If you are interested in learning more about a nonclinical career, please check out our conference.
-In 2021, the conference was virtual and CME approved.
+The conference is CME approved.
 You can see the schedule and learn more about future conferences here here.

 Career Advice From the Experts and Leaders in Healthcare Careers